Why Use SQL Window Functions

-In short, window functions assist in building great analytical reports without Excel.
+In short, window functions help you create great analytical reports without Excel or Pandas.

-The easiest way to explain it is through concrete examples.
+The easiest way to explain this is through concrete examples.
 We will work with a toy employee table:

 ┌────┬──────────┬────────┬────────────┬────────┐